Parsifal-M/backstage-opa-plugins/packages/backstage-opa-permissions-wrapper/README.md

-# OPA Permissions Wrapper for Backstage A.K.A. `backstage-opa-permissions-wrapper`
+# OPA Permissions Wrapper for Backstage

 This project is an [Open Policy Agent (OPA)](https://github.com/open-policy-agent/opa) wrapper for the Backstage Permission Framework.
 The wrapper provides a way to evaluate permissions using OPA, allowing for fine-grained access control and customized policies for your Backstage instance.